Analysis of Optimization Algorithms via Sum-of-Squares: Introduction

-In terms of function classes under consideration, the Gradient Descent (GD) method is applied to $L$-smooth, $\mu$-strongly convex functions while the Proximal Gradient Method (PGM) is applied to composite functions of the form $f(\bfx) = a(\bfx) + b(\bfx),$ where $a(\bfx)$ is $L$-smooth and $\mu$-strongly convex and $b(\bfx)$ is convex, closed, and proper.

-The interested reader may find the code for numerically and symbolically verifying the results at \url{https://github.com/sandratsy/SumsOfSquares}.

-\subsection{Related work}
+\subsection{Related Work}

-\paragraph{Performance estimation problem. } Our work was largely motivated by the recent framework introduced by Drori and Teboulle \cite{Drori2014} that casts the search for worst-case rate bounds as the following infinite-dimensional optimization problem:
+\paragraph{Performance Estimation Problem. } Our work was motivated by the recent framework introduced by Drori and Teboulle \cite{Drori2014} that casts the search for worst-case rate bounds as an infinite-dimensional optimization problem:

-which the authors call the \emph{Performance Estimation Problem} (PEP).
-The PEP captures the worst-case objective function accuracy over all functions within $\F$, after $N$ iterations of the algorithm $\A$ from any starting point $\bfx_0$, which is within distance $R$ from some minimizer $\bfx_*$.
+called the \emph{Performance Estimation Problem} (PEP).
+A series of recent works has highlighted the PEP as an extremely useful tool in various settings, including the study of worst-case guarantees for first-order optimization algorithms~\cite{Drori2014,ProxGrad,Taylor,deKlerk,TB19,THG17,dKGT17}, the design of optimal methods~\cite{Drori2014,KF18b,KF15, DT16, DT19}, and the study of worst-case guarantees for solving monotone inclusion problems~\cite{RTBG, Kim19,GY19,L19}.
+The PEP captures the worst-case objective function accuracy over all functions within $\F$, after $N$ iterations of the algorithm $\A$ from any starting point $\bfx_0$, which is within distance $R$ from some minimizer~$\bfx_*$.

-The value of the PEP framework has been illustrated in a series of recent works that can broadly categorized into the study of worst-case guarantees for first-order optimization algorithms~\cite{Drori2014,ProxGrad,Taylor,deKlerk,TB19,THG17,dKGT17}, the design of optimal methods~\cite{Drori2014,KF18b,KF15, DT16, DT19}, and more recently, worst-case guarantees for solving various monotone inclusion problems~\cite{RTBG, Kim19,GY19,L19}.

-Interestingly, the PEP is infinite-dimensional, as its search space includes all functions in the class $\F$.
-Nevertheless, the PEP can be transformed into an equivalent finite-dimensional problem using the {\em (smooth) convex interpolation} approach introduced in \cite{Taylor}.
-In this setting, the functional constraint $f\in\F$ is discretized by introducing $2(N+2)$ additional variables capturing the value and the gradient of the function at the points $\bfx_0,\ldots,\bfx_N,\bfx_*$.
-Specifically, setting $I=\{0,1,\ldots,N,*\}$, the finite-dimensional problem in the variables $ \{\bfx_i,\bfg_i,f_i\}_{i\in I}$ given~by:
+Although the PEP is infinite-dimensional (as its search space includes all functions in the class $\F$), it can be transformed into an equivalent finite-dimensional problem using the {\em (smooth) convex interpolation} approach introduced in \cite{Taylor}.
+Following \cite{Taylor}, the functional constraint $f\in\F$ is discretized by introducing $2(N+2)$ additional variables capturing the value and the gradient of the function at the points $\bfx_0,\ldots,\bfx_N,\bfx_*$.
+Specifically, setting $I=\{0,1,\ldots,N,*\}$, the finite-dimensional problem

-is equivalent to the PEP in the sense that their optimal values coincide and an optimal solution to the PEP can be transformed to an optimal solution to the f-PEP (and conversely).
+with decision variables $ \{\bfx_i,\bfg_i,f_i\}_{i\in I}$, is equivalent to the PEP in the sense that their optimal values coincide and an optimal solution to the PEP can be transformed to an optimal solution to the f-PEP (and conversely).